 To be eligible for 2L Public Service Guarantee funding, you must obtain a full-time internship for a minimum of 10 weeks with a qualified government or public interest organization.
 The organization must be either a government agency (federal, state, or local) or a non-profit organization and the work performed must be non-partisan, legal in nature, and supervised by an attorney.

 Yes.
-The deadline is set for mid-June to allow most, if not all, students to secure a summer internship by that date.
+The deadline is set for late May to allow most, if not all, students to secure a summer internship by that date.

 You would qualify for the Guarantee after your second year of law school OR a later summer.
 You can only receive the stipend once.
 Also, you are only eligible to receive Dean's Public Service Fellowship funding OR Guarantee funding during your time at Michigan Law, not both.